-Federal law prohibits the trafficking of illegal possession of controlled substances as outlined in 21 United States Code, Section 811 and 844.
+outlined in 21 United States Code, Section 811 and 844.
 Depending on the amount, first offense maximum penalties for trafficking marijuana range from five years in prison and a fine of \$250,000 to life imprisonment and a fine of \$4 million.
 Again, depending on the amount, first offense maximum penalties for trafficking class I and II controlled substances (methamphetamine, heroin, cocaine, cocaine base, PCP, LSD, fentanyl analogue) range from five years to life imprisonment and maximum fines ranging from \$2-\$4 million.
 First offense penalties and sanctions for the illegal possession of a controlled substance ranges from up to one year in prison and a fine of at least \$1,000 but not more than \$250,000 or both.

-Suspension of Financial Aid Eligibility for Drug Related Offenses federal or state law involving the possession or sale of a controlled substance shall not be eligible to receive any grant, loan, or work assistance during the period beginning on the date of such conviction and ending after the interval specified in the following table.
+Suspension of Financial Aid Eligibility for Drug Related Offenses

+Federal law provides that a student who has been convicted of an offense under any federal or state law involving the possession or sale of a controlled substance shall not be eligible to receive any grant, loan, or work assistance during the period beginning on the date of such conviction and ending after the interval specified in the following table.
 If convicted of an offense involving: